GLOSSARY @F-L-O-W

 factor analysis

-– a statistical technique which identifies underlying
+– a statistical technique which identifies underlying dimensions in a

-which vary between individuals in similar ways
+individuals in similar ways

 factorial validity

-– a form of construct validity in which the proposed
+– a form of construct validity in which the proposed constructs emerge

-constructs emerge as recognisable factors when
+as recognisable factors when

 datasets of item responses are factor analysed